Blood type

 Blood type (or blood group) is determined, in part, by the ABO blood group antigens present on red blood cells.

 A blood type (also known as a blood group) is a classification of blood based on the presence and absence of antibodies and inherited antigenic substances on the surface of red blood cells (RBCs).
 These antigens may be proteins, carbohydrates, glycoproteins, or glycolipids, depending on the blood group system.
 Some of these antigens are also present on the surface of other types of cells of various tissues.
 Several of these red blood cell surface antigens can stem from one allele (or an alternative version of a gene) and collectively form a blood group system.

 Blood types are inherited and represent contributions from both parents of an individual.
-As of June 2025, a total of 48 human blood group systems are recognized by the International Society of Blood Transfusion (ISBT).
+As of September 2026, a total of 49 human blood group systems are recognized by the International Society of Blood Transfusion (ISBT).
 The two most important blood group systems are ABO and Rh; they determine someone's blood type (A, B, AB, and O, with + or − denoting RhD status) for suitability in blood transfusion.

-Blood group systems
+Blood type systems

-A complete blood type would describe each of the 48 blood groups, and an individual's blood type is one of many possible combinations of blood-group antigens.
+A complete blood type would describe each of the 49 blood groups, and an individual's blood type is one of many possible combinations of blood-group antigens.
 Almost always, an individual has the same blood group for life, but very rarely an individual's blood type changes through addition or suppression of an antigen in infection, malignancy, or autoimmune disease.
 Another more common cause of blood type change is a bone marrow transplant.
 Bone-marrow transplants are performed for many leukemias and lymphomas, among other diseases.
 If a person receives bone marrow from someone of a different ABO type (e.g., a type O patient receives a type A bone marrow), the patient's blood type should eventually become the donor's type, as the patient's hematopoietic stem cells (HSCs) are destroyed, either by ablation of the bone marrow or by the donor's T-cells.
 Once all the patient's original red blood cells have died, they will have been fully replaced by new cells derived from the donor HSCs.
 Provided the donor had a different ABO type, the new cells' surface antigens will be different from those on the surface of the patient's original red blood cells.

 Some blood types are associated with the inheritance of other diseases; for example, the Kell antigen is sometimes associated with McLeod syndrome.
 Certain blood types may affect susceptibility to infections, such as the resistance to specific malaria species seen in individuals lacking the Duffy antigen.
 The Duffy antigen, presumably as a result of natural selection, is less common in population groups from areas having a high incidence of malaria.